-This past Saturday I got out to the Rogers Centre in Toronto to cover the 12th round of the AMA Supercross series for MXP Magazine.
+This past Saturday I got out to the Rogers Centre in Toronto to cover the 12th round of the AMA Supercross series.
 I photographed this event for Racer X last year and shortly thereafter began to shoot more and more for MXP.
 Covering the CMRC motocross season for them last year was amazing and this race marks the beginning of the 2012 series for me and the mag.

 For this photo report and a few other worthy selects this season, I have implemented this new widescreen format.
 I started doing this on a mountain bike site I run (www.ridingfeelsgood.com) and find it looks much better.
 Pictures should be viewed as big and bright as they can be.
 No one wants to look at slightly bigger than thumbnail res images.
 If you’re on a slow connection, well, I’m sorry.
 Hope ya dig the new format!